Self HelpContact: CET Onsite Consultation Program 517-322-1809

-The primary purpose of the Self-Help Program is to assist employers in conducting their own evaluations of hazardous exposures in their workplaces.
+The primary purpose of the Self-Help Program is to assist employers in conducting evaluations of hazardous exposures in their workplaces.
 This free service provides limited technical industrial hygiene guidance, monitoring and measuring equipment, sample analyses and general information.
-To get the most benefit from the program, employers must be trained to use the equipment and must be sufficiently familiar with the health hazards.

 Requesting Self-Help Services

-Once the air and/or noise monitoring is complete, the employer must promptly return the monitoring equipment, any collected samples and paperwork.
-They can be returned by mail, UPS, or in person.
-Upon their return, the health consultant will review the collected samples and paperwork for completion and accuracy and submit them to the MIOSHA Occupational Health Laboratory for analyses.
+Once the air and/or noise monitoring is complete, the health consultant will submit the samples to the MIOSHA Occupational Health Laboratory for analyses.

 When the analytical results are received from the laboratory, the health consultant will determine the exposures of the monitored employees and will compare them to the applicable MIOSHA exposure limits.
-This information will be summarized in a brief report to the employer.
-This service is available to an employer once in a three-year period.
+This information will be summarized in a report to the employer.

 Employee Over Exposure